EyeSeeTea/clickdown/readme.md

 # The id of your team (necessary).
 In: https://app.clickup.com/{team}
 team = 1234567

-# The id of your user (optional, necessary only if you use tasks).
+# The id of your user (necessary only if you use tasks).
 user = 12345678

 # Comma-separated list of status of tasks to ignore (in tasks, optional).